-Cinnamon Toast Crunch Sticky Buns: Soft buns filled with butter and cinnamon and sugar all rolled up and baked on top of a gooey Cinnamon Toast Crunch Sticky Bun Sauce.
+These Cinnamon Toast Crunch Sticky Buns are filled with cinnamon and sugar and baked on top of a gooey Cinnamon Toast Crunch Sticky Bun Sauce.

 It had been a while since I baked with yeast.